Proxy305/xiamiautosign/README.md

     phantomjs sign.js

+If you'd like to use config file other than `config.json`, then:

+    phantomjs sign.js path/to/config.json

 ## Configuration Guide

 If you wish to compose your own workflow via altering `config.json`, please see wiki for guidance.